datacarpentry/image-processing/_episodes/07-thresholding.md

 > experience to interpret the peaks in the histogram so to determine
 > an appropriate threshold.
 The process often involves trial and
 > error, which is a drawback of the simple thresholding method.
 Below
-> we will introduce adaptive thresholding, which uses a quantitative,
+> we will introduce automatic thresholding, which uses a quantitative,
 > mathematical definition for a good threshold that allows us to
 > determine the value of `t` automatically.
-> It is worth noting that the principle for simple and adaptive
+> It is worth noting that the principle for simple and automatic
 > thresholding can also be used for images with pixel ranges other
 > than [0.0, 1.0].
 For example, we could perform thresholding on pixel
 > intensity values in the range [0, 255] as we have already seen in